 What Happens On Australia Day?

-The day prior to Australia Day is also special for a number of Australians.
+The day before Australia Day is also special for several Australians.
 An award known as the Australian of the Year is presented on this day.

-For a number of Australians their achievements throughout the past year are recognized by this event.
+For many Australians, their achievements throughout the past year are recognized by this event.

 Honoring notable Australians